celluloid/reel/README.md

 API
 ---

+*NOTE: these examples are for the Reel 0.4.0.pre2 API*

 Reel also provides a "bare metal" API which was used in the benchmarks above.
 Here are some examples: